july - december, 2025

 About

-The Chelsea and Hamptons exhibition feature over 100 artists who connect with nature and spirituality through their craft, diversified mediums, styles, and the culture influences at large.
+The Chelsea and Hamptons exhibitions feature over 100 artists who connect with nature and spirituality through their craft, diversified mediums, styles, and the cultural influences at large.
 Beginning with The Impressionists, through Joan Mitchell, Alexander Calder Ed Ruscha, Robert Rauschenberg, James Rosenquist, and the new guard, Petra Cortright, Nicholas Galanin, April Gornik, Ebony G. Patterson, Serge Attukwei Clottey, Allison Janae Hamilton, Doug Aitken, and 50 other artists.

 Previous Exhibition